-CarVeto searches and returns information about previous ownership.
+CarVeto car reg check searches and returns information about previous ownership.

 Wow, it makes quite a difference, doesn’t it?

-If you come across this mistake why not apply some leverage and get a few more pounds from the screen price.
+If you come across this mistake, apply some leverage and get a few more pounds from the screen price.

-Great car buying involves more than simply buying a car that is genuine and good value for money.
+Great car buying involves more than simply buying a genuine car with good value for money.
 It’s also good to think about the car value when you want to sell and any potential difficulties you might face should you want to sell quickly for anything like true market value.

 The number of previous car owners is one of those elements that car buyers look to.
-From our tests and experience, it seems that a car that has more than 4 previous owners equals a difficult sale.
+From our best car history check tests and experience, a car with more than 4 previous owners seems to be a difficult sell.

 4 Owners or more = a hard sell

-The car owner check parameter we recommend is 2 previous owners or less.
-Of course, there are many varying factors such as age, mileage, condition, service history, and if the vehicle has changed ownership within the same family.
-But, a good general benchmark is to be a maximum of the fourth owner.
+The car owner check parameter we recommend is 2 previous owners or fewer.
+Of course, there are various factors such as age, mileage, condition, service history, and if the vehicle has changed ownership within the same family.
+But, a good general benchmark is the maximum of the fourth owner.

-If you want to search the history of previous car ownership there are a number things you can do.
+If you want to search the history of previous car ownership, there are a number of things you can do.

-- Run a CarVeto check.
-We search and return all available data pertaining to used cars in the UK including a car owner check.
+- CarVeto car checker.
+We search and return all available data pertaining to used cars in the UK, including a car owner check.
 We might hold some information otherwise unavailable to you.
-Our platinum check is just £12.50 and turns out to be a great asset for any used car
+Our platinum check is just £12.50 and turns out to be a great asset for any used car.